 The Company has made arrangements to hold the Meeting as a completely virtual meeting, conducted via audio conference, where all shareholders regardless of geographic location and equity ownership will have an equal opportunity to participate at the Meeting and engage with directors and management of the Company as well as other shareholders.
 As shareholders will not be able to attend the Meeting in person, we strongly encourage you to vote by proxy in advance of the Meeting.
-Registered shareholders and duly appointed proxyholders will be able to identify themselves before the beginning of the Meeting.
-Beneficial shareholders (being shareholders who hold their securities through a broker, investment dealer, bank, trust company, custodian, nominee, or other intermediary) who have not duly appointed themselves as proxyholders will be able to vote at the Meeting.
+Registered shareholders and duly appointed proxyholders will be able to vote at the Meeting, in accordance with instructions provided by the Chair at the Meeting.
+Registered shareholders and duly appointed proxyholders will be asked to identify themselves before the beginning of the Meeting.
+Beneficial shareholders (being shareholders who hold their securities through a broker, investment dealer, bank, trust company, custodian, nominee, or other intermediary) who have not duly appointed themselves as proxyholders will be able to attend but will not be able to vote at the Meeting.